linkedin/DuaLip/docs/solver/index.rst

 Infeasible problems
 -------------------

-Dualip is able to detect if the problem is primal infeasible.
+DuaLip is able to detect if the problem is primal infeasible.
 If the primal problem is infeasible,

 .. math::
     g_\gamma^* = \max_{\lambda\ge 0} g_\gamma(\lambda) = \infty.